NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > Then Jehovah God said, “Behold, the man has become like one of us in knowing good and evil.
 Now, lest he reach out his hand and take also of the tree of life and eat, and live forever--”

-Again God converses among himself.
-Verse 5 makes clear that the one who knows (has the authority to make known) what is Good and Bad is God.
+God speaks among himself and refers to himself in the plural.
+Humanity has **become like one if us in knowing good and evil.**  Verse 5 makes clear that the one who knows (has the authority to make known) what is Good and Evil is God, not the angels or anyone else.
 When Humanity ate the fruit they took on themselves this authority and became like God.
-Or as God said: "**the man has become like **one of us** in knowing good and evil."

 This indicates the plurality of God.